 Housing Forecast Berlin

-Only last year, Berlin’s housing market was rated as the fastest price growth market in the world.
-Its success means affordability issues for renters, but promises higher rent to price ratios for real estate investors.
+In 2018, Berlin’s housing market was rated as the fastest price growth market in the world.
+That creates affordability issues for renters (3/4 of Berliners rent their home), but promises higher rent to price ratios for real estate investors.

-Property prices rose 15% in 2018, yet are still about 1/3rd of those in London UK.
-There may be some great opportunities still for income property investors but buyers should have a good understanding of Berlin’s unique residential and commercial property market.
+Property prices rose 15% in 2018, yet are still only roughly 1/3rd of prices in London UK.
+There may be some great opportunities still for income property investors but buyers should avail themselves of a Berlin Realtor with experience in Berlin’s unique residential and commercial property market.

 Factors Pushing Berlin Housing Prices Upward

 A few have suggested the housing market in Berlin is overpriced by 35% which has launched a few bubble rumors.
 GDP growth has slowed, yet economic factors such as low interest rates, consumer spending, exports, investment, growing population and low vacancy rates appear to support the value of rental homes and multifamily rental properties.

 Land transfer taxes make things worse when properties turnover frequently.

 However, a lack of investment opportunities has owners hanging onto the properties they have.
 When new condos and apartments are released, it’s a big occasion.

 Below, The Wave, a spectacular, new, award winning, luxury development by Bauwerk Capital on the Spree in Berlin is releasing a variety of new condo and apartment units.

 The Berlin Housing market is characterized by growing demand, commuter access, urban densification, bottlenecks in building permit approvals, construction incapacities, high construction costs, land shortages, and fast rising prices.
 Jones Lang LaSalle Inc reports there will be need for 194,000 new apartments by 2030.
 About 26,000 rental apartment units are under construction currently.